|VIRTUAL POLKA INSTRUMENTS

 instrument is played is what really makes the biggest difference.
 You

 still need to play a virtual instrument as closely as possible to

 Q7: Why doesn't a virtual instrument sound

 A: What makes a real instrument sound the way it does goes far beyond

 the notes the instrument produces.
 A performance on a real

-comprised of millions of subtle nuances that our ears take
+comprised of an infinite number of subtle nuances that our ears take

 for granted.
 Things such as the movement of the performer, the